 What are the types of molar pregnancy?

-There are two types of molar pregnancy, partial or complete depending on the genetic make-up of the fertilised egg.
+There are two types: partial or complete depending on the genetic make-up of the fertilised egg.

 A partial mole occurs when two sperm fertilise the same egg, creating 69 chromosomes instead of 46 resulting in too much genetic material.